-Enabling this feature is a straight-forward process and you can't beat the benefits.
+Enabling this feature doesn't require any elaborate Snapchat hacks and tricks.
+It's a straight-forward process and you can't beat the benefits.
 The quick switch from light to dark helps reduce a screen's brightness while maintaining readability.
 Many social media platforms including Instagram, Twitter, and TikTok already offer this alternative.
 In this article, I'm covering how to turn on Snapchat Dark mode to give your eyes a break from a bright screen.

 - Open Snapchat on your iPhone or Android and tap your avatar in the top left corner.
 Then, tap the settings icon in the top right corner.

 - Scroll down and tap "App Appearance."

 - Tap "Always Dark" to enable dark mode on Snapchat.